 Deep, meaningful encouragement is a precious commodity for people who lead in the public eye, and I believe only fellow leaders can provide that encouragement for each other.
 As Christians who happen to also be leaders, we have the advantage of Scripture and the Holy Spirit.
 As we give each other what we need most, God will be faithful to strengthen us in the process.

-Leadership Bible Study relies on The Bible as a leadership primer.
+School Leader Bible Study relies on The Bible as a leadership primer.
 I may write as a professional educator, but the principles and examples from Scripture can meet all of our leadership needs, regardless of our sector.
 The pressures of public leadership in a social media age impact all of us as civic leaders, educators, church leaders, business leaders, and elected officials.

 As public leaders, we need to strengthen our communities as well, so I also write Dreaming the Dreams of Our Children – a weekly column to my community about education and educational issues.
 The people we serve – whether it be faculties, congregations, or whole cities – need a constant, optimistic vision of what matters.